-Are you planning a trip to Latin America?
+Are you planning a trip to South America?
 Then you are going to need to take some Spanish classes.
 If you think you can get away with shouting at the bus driver slowly, in English, then you need to read this article I have compiled on why it is essential you learn Spanish in Latin America and why learning Spanish in Medellin is the best.

 For those of you who have been following my blog for a while, you will know I haven’t found learning Spanish easy.
 I went to several schools in Guatemala, but it has been learning Spanish in Colombia that I’ve been successful.
 That’s why I’m convinced that Colombia is the best country to learn Spanish in.